miopa/woo-halkbank-payment-gateway/readme.md

 == Frequently Asked Questions ==

+**What transaction type should I configure?**

+Use “*Capture*” for actual transfer (debit) of funds from the cardholder's account.
+“*Authorization*” only allocates (reserves) the amount (check with the bank if this type is allowed for your web-store)

 **What is the text domain for translations?**

 The text domain is `halk-payment-gateway-for-woocommerce`.

 == Changelog ==

+- 1.3.1 Sanitize translations, explain transaction type options
 - **1.3** Implement hash ver3, configure refresh-time after processing, select transaction type
 - 1.2 Add live/test mode.
 Add transaction type.
 - 1.1.1 Clean some code.